Bionda Piemontese

 The Bionda Piemontese is a traditional Italian dual-purpose breed of chicken.
-It originates in the Piedmont region of north-western Italy, from which it takes its name.
-It may also be called the Bionda di Cuneo, after the comune of Cuneo or the surrounding province; Bionda di Villanova, after the comune of Villanova d'Asti in the province of Asti; Rossa delle Crivelle, after a village near Buttigliera d'Asti; or Nostralina.
+It originates in the Piemonte region of north-western Italy, from which it takes its name.
+It may also be called the Bionda di Cuneo, after the comune of Cuneo or the surrounding province; the Bionda di Villanova, after the comune of Villanova d'Asti in the province of Asti; the Rossa delle Crivelle, after a village near Buttigliera d'Asti; or the Nostralina.

 History

 The Bionda Piemontese was once widely distributed in Piemonte.
 In the 1960s, industrialisation and intensive agriculture caused a decline in the breed, which is suitable only for free-range management.
 Recovery began in 1999 under the auspices of the Istituto Professionale per l'Agricoltura e l'Ambiente of Verzuolo, in the province of Cuneo.
 A breed standard was approved by the Federazione Italiana Associazioni Avicole, the federation of Italian poultry associations, in May 2007, based in part on a description of the breed by Vittorino Vezzani in an article published in 1938.

 Breed numbers remain low.
 A study published in 2007 used a figure of approximately 1400 for the total breeding stock, of which approximately 400 were cocks.